javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 open('/', 'test', params);
 ```

-Here most "window features" are disabled and window is positioned offscreen.
+Here most of the "window features" are disabled and window is positioned offscreen.
 Run it and see what really happens.
 Most browsers "fix" odd things like zero `width/height` and offscreen `left/top`.
 For instance, Chrome open such a window with full width/height, so that it occupies the full screen.

 Let's add normal positioning options and reasonable `width`, `height`, `left`, `top` coordinates: